Copyright © 2015 American Cancer Society

 • Details of all funding sources for the work in question.
 All financial and material support for the research and the work, including the source and number of grants for each author, should be listed.
 Please be sure to indicate whether any grants are from the NIH.
 If the work had no specific funding, this should be explicitly stated.

-• All financial disclosures.
-If there are no financial disclosures from any authors, please state that as well.
+• All conflict of interest disclosures.
+If there are no conflict of interest disclosures from any authors, please state that as well.

-• Precis for use in the Table of Contents: two concise sentences that state the significant conclusion(s) or message of the manuscript (not required for In Memoriam or Correspondence)
+• Precis for use in the Table of Contents: two concise sentences that state the significant conclusion(s) or message of the manuscript (not required for Correspondence)

 Photographs With Identifiable Patients